 - Log on to the FTD using FDM.

 - Click the device icon in the FDM menu.

 - Expand the System Settings menu until you see Cloud Services and then click Cloud Services.

 - In the Cloud Services page, click the gear menu and select Unregister Cloud Services.

 - Read the warning and click Unregister to unregister the device.

 To onboard an FTD using a registration key, follow this procedure:

 - Log in to CDO.

-- In the navigation pane, click Devices & Services page and click the blue plus button to Onboard a device.
+- In the navigation pane, click Devices & Services and click the blue plus button to Onboard a device.

+On the Devices & Services page, you will see that the device is now in the connectivity state, "Unprovisioned".
 Copy the registration key appearing under Unprovisioned to Firepower Defense Manager to complete the onboarding process.